If I posted that list, consisting entirely of hospital and cleanroom grade machines, nobody could afford them.

 Top CADRs, low noise, and low night-time light emissions make Sharp FP-A80U an excellent choice for the bedroom.

-Shoppers can browse the Sharp FPA80UW Plasmacluster at
+Sharp FPA80UW Plasmacluster at

 Plasmawave is a dual-polarity ion streamer that creates oxidizing radicals in the air near the purifier.